A lot of people drink lemon ginger tea every morning to refresh themselves.

 This wonder spice has anti-inflammatory and antioxidant properties.
 In a study, ginger was found to improve the memory of middle-aged women and increase their cognitive function (6).

-Consuming lemon ginger tea every morning will have significant benefits for your overall brain health and reduce your risk of contracting Alzheimer’s disease.
+Consuming lemon ginger tea every morning will have significant benefits for your overall brain health and reduce your risk of developing Alzheimer’s disease.

 5. Improves Heart Health